synacktiv/bbs/README.md

 The evaluation stops at the first block that is `true` and the associated chain name is returned.
 Each opened server (from `servers` section) is associated with one routing table from the configuration.
 Requests received on each server are routed according to the matching routing table.
+If all blocks evaluate to `false` the default route is used.
+If `default` is not defined, connections are dropped by default.

 Block fields: